Powerful Visual Content Marketing: Why and How?

 Having solid and consistent visual content in all forms will appeal to your audience far more than just some words on a page.
 According to WordStream, 91% of people prefer visual content rather than written.

 The importance of social media in todays marketing environment cannot be overstated.
 A strong visual content strategy combined with a social media presence can take any business to a whole new level of engagement.

 It is crystal clear that today’s consumers prefer some degree of visual marketing over text-based interactions, so how can you harness the power of visual content for your strategy?
 Read on to find out.

 Visual Content Drives Social Media Engagement

-People are much more likely going to share content they find valuable, relevant and meaningful, and one of the most effective ways to enhance your messaging is by incorporating visual elements.
-Take Twitter for example, tweets with images get 18% more clicks, 89% more likes, and a whopping 150% more retweets!
+People are much more likely to share content they find valuable, relevant and meaningful, and one of the most effective ways to enhance your messaging is by incorporating visual elements.

 Stock images are not your only option when it comes to adding visual elements to your content.
-For example, adding infographics or short videos can make your blog content much more visually engaging and meaningful for your audience.
+Adding infographics or short videos can make your blog content much more visually engaging and meaningful for your audience.

 For longer content like whitepapers or eBooks, a visual theme, such as an animated character, can bring the entire piece together to keep your audience entertained and engaged.

 But if you really are short on time or don’t have any resources to create visual content, using stock photos is still better than having no visual elements at all.
 Just make sure that your stock images are relevant and visually interesting.